Greengage-project/Documentation/docs/tools/downscaling/index.md

 <div style="text-align: center;">
   <img src="assets/munich_sources.png" alt="Differents kinds of sources that the tool are availabe to use." style="width: 650px;" />
-  <figcaption>Example of real use case in the city of Lindau</figcaption>
+  <figcaption>Differents kinds of sources that the tool are availabe to use</figcaption>
 </div>